alban-read/Scheme-Windows-Workspace/App/docs/graphics.md

 ##### A fractal fern

-The Shell has an image viewer mode.

-You can interactively create images and display them in the viewer.
+You can select and execute (shift-return) this script to create a fern-like image.

 ```Scheme
 ;; fractal fern